QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

     🏆 Story Mode <i><sub><sup>(20 achievements)</sup></sub></i>
 </h2>

-> [!NOTE]
+- These are the player's bread-and-butter achievements for progressing through the story.
-> - The achievements listed under this category will only unlock in Story Mode, not during Bounty Hunter Mode.
+- The last one under this category, [a_CompleteChapter27](#a_CompleteChapter27), is the *win condition* for beating the game.

-> - Any difficulty can be used to unlock these.
+- The achievements listed under this category will only unlock in Story Mode, not during Bounty Hunter Mode.
-> - The last one under this category, [a_CompleteChapter27](#a_CompleteChapter27), is the *win condition* for beating the game.
+- Any difficulty can be used to unlock these.

 ### Story Mode Guide